notdodgeball/PCSXLuaScripts/README.md

 `pcsx.exe -loadiso "Vagrant Story.bin" -dofile "vg.lua" `

+Ensure the Lua interpreter can load the files by placing them in your working directory or in the emulator’s main folder (either directly or in a `lua` subfolder you create).

 ## As a module

-You can use this script for your own needs, just make sure to put all the files in the emulator path.
+You can use this script for your own needs.
 Example:

 ```lua
 gui = require 'gui'